kinjal1712/Giftevia-php-project/README.md

-# Giftevia – Gift Ordering Website
+# Giftevia – Customize Gift Shop

 Giftevia is a web application developed using PHP and MySQL where users can browse gifts and place orders online.

 Features

 * User registration and login
+* Custmization
 * Product listing
 * Order management
 * Stripe payment integration